Banata

 },

-1. Identifies anonymous users whose last session activity exceeds maxAge
+1. Identifies anonymous users whose last session activity exceeds maxAge.

-2. Deletes the anonymous user record and associated session data
+2. Deletes the anonymous user record and associated session data.

 Manual Cleanup via Admin SDK